-A falling edge on the IRQ pin can latch an interrupt request into the IRQ latch.
+A falling edge on the $\overline{IRQ}$ pin can latch an interrupt request into the IRQ latch.
 A vector fetch, software clear, or reset clears the IRQ latch.

-If the MODE bit is set, the IRQ pin is both falling-edge-sensitive and low-level sensitive.
-With MODE set, both of the following actions must occur to clear IRQ:

-- Vector fetch or software clear A vector fetch generates an interrupt acknowledge signal to clear the latch.
+- If the MODE bit is set, the $\overline{IRQ}$ pin is both falling-edge-sensitive and low-level-sensitive.
+With MODE set, both of the following actions must occur to clear IRQ: - Vector fetch or software clear A vector fetch generates an interrupt acknowledge signal to clear the latch.
 Software may generate the interrupt acknowledge signal by writing a 1 to the ACK bit in the interrupt status and control register (INTSCR).
 The ACK bit is useful in applications that poll the IRQ pin and require software to clear the IRQ latch.
 Writing to the ACK bit prior to leaving an interrupt service routine can also prevent spurious interrupts due to noise.
 Setting ACK does not affect subsequent transitions on the IRQ pin.
-A falling edge that occurs after writing to the ACK bit latches another interrupt request.
-If the IRQ mask bit, IMASK, is clear, the CPU loads the program counter with the vector address at locations \$FFFA and \$FFFB. - Return of the $\overline{IRQ}$ pin to a high level As long as the $\overline{IRQ}$ pin is low, IRQ remains active.
+A falling edge that occurs after writing to the ACK bit another interrupt request.
+If the IRQ mask bit, IMASK, is clear, the CPU loads the program counter with the vector address at locations \$FFFA and \$FFFB. - Return of the IRQ pin to 1 As long as the IRQ pin is at logic 0, IRQ remains active.

-The vector fetch or software clear and the return of the IRQ pin to a high level may occur in any order.
-The interrupt request remains pending as long as the IRQ pin is low.
+The vector fetch or software clear and the return of the $\overline{IRQ}$ pin to logic 1 may occur in any order.
+The interrupt request remains pending as long as the $\overline{IRQ}$ pin is at 0.
 A reset will clear the latch and the MODE control bit, thereby clearing the interrupt even if the pin stays low.

-If the MODE bit is clear, the IRQ pin is falling-edge-sensitive only.
+If the MODE bit is clear, the $\overline{IRQ}$ pin is falling-edge-sensitive only.
 With MODE clear, a vector fetch or software clear immediately clears the IRQ latch.